-Element Name Default Value Value persistent-store-cookie-name WLCOOKIE Sets the name of the cookie used for cookie-based persistence.
-The WLCOOKIE cookie carries the session state, which should not be shared between Web applications.
-For more information, see "Using Cookie-Based Session Persistence" on page 10-11. persistent-store-dir session_db Specifies the storage directory used for file-based persistence Ensure that you have enough disk space to store the number of valid sessions multiplied by the size of each session .
+Element Name Default Value Value persistent-store-dir session_db Specifies the storage directory used for file-based persistence Ensure that you have enough disk space to store the number of valid sessions multiplied by the size of each session.
 You can find the size of a session by looking at the files created in the persistent-store-dir.
 Note that the size of each session can vary as the size of serialized session data changes.
 Each server instance has a default persistent file store that requires no configuration.
 Therefore, if no directory is specified, a default store is automatically created in the <server-name>\data\store\default</server-name> directory.
 However, the default store is not shareable among clustered servers.
 You can make file-persistent sessions clusterable by creating a custom persistent store in a directory that is shared among different servers.
-However, this requires you to create this directory manually. persistent-store-pool None Specifies the name of a JDBC connection pool to be used for persistence storage. persistent-store-table wl_servlet sessions Specifies the database table name used to store JDBC-based persistent sessions.
+However, this requires you to create this directory manually. persistent-store-pool None Specifies the name of a JDBC connection pool to be used for persistence storage. persistent-store-table wl servlet sessions Specifies the database table name used to store JDBC-based persistent sessions.
 This applies only when persistent-store-type is set to jdbc.
-The persistent-store-table element is used when you choose a database table name other than the default.
+The persistent-store-table element is used when you choose a database table name other than the default. jdbc-column-name-max-inactive-in terval Serves as an alternative name for the wl_max_inactive_interval column name.
+This jdbc-column-name-max-inactive-in terval element applies only to JDBC-based persistence.
+It is required for certain databases that do not support long column names. jdbc-connection-timeout-secs 120 Note: This is a deprecated item for this release.
+Sets the time, in seconds, that WebLogic Server waits before timing out a JDBC connection, where x is the number of seconds between. url-rewriting-enabled true Enables URL rewriting, which encodes the session ID into the URL and provides session tracking if cookies are disabled in the browser.